-Required headers are described in the .
+The required headers are described in the documentation.
 The service will return the newly created record.
-Upon success, redirect the user to the Fruit page.
+Upon success, redirect the user to the fruit page.

 Fruit Details (10 pts)

-All users should be able to view details about fruits.
-Clicking the More Info link in of a fruit card should display the Details page.
-If the currently logged-in user is the creator, the Edit and Delete buttons should be displayed, otherwise they should not be available.
-The view for the creators should look like:
+All users should be able to view details about the fruits.
+Clicking the More Info button in a fruit card should display the Details page.
+If the currently logged-in user is the creator, the Edit and Delete buttons should be displayed.
+Otherwise, they should not be available.
+The view should look like this to the creator of the fruit record: